 EIT Food’s vision is to put Europe at the centre of a global revolution in food innovation and production, and its value in society.
 EIT Food will engage consumers in the change process, improve nutrition and make the food system more resource-efficient, secure, transparent and trusted.

-- Educate to engage, innovate and advance: Provide ‘food system’ skills for more than 10,000 students, entrepreneurs and professionals through advanced training programmes.
+- Educate to engage, innovate and advance: provide ‘food system’ skills for students, entrepreneurs and professionals through advanced training programmes and open online courses, and

 - Catalyse food entrepreneurship and innovation: foster innovation at all stages of business creation.